 All of my continued education has focused on getting to know people and the body better.
 How to help individuals and communities, help relieve anxiety and pain, understand 'stress,' ‘trauma,’ ‘addiction,' 'alignment' or really: body individuality.
 I came to this practice from a place of injury, PTSD and heightened nervous system.
 I get it.
 I've been there.
 I believe the trick is not to get stuck.
 When you continue to show up on your mat things start to happen – you heal (often by kicking your own ass).
 Service (Seva) - teaching yoga, healing, helping elevate others – has always been my calling.
-Whether I am editing books or assisting the body before me on a mat, I work to help people evolve.
+Whether I am editing books, counseling, or assisting the body before me on a mat - I work to help people evolve.

 I’m a Trauma-Informed, Vin + Yin yogi, Teacher Training and Continued Ed Director, student of Thanatology (death and grief) and LIFE.
 I believe in finding joy + play + your deepest self on your mat; in OPTIONS, making space, and have seen yoga change lives.
 As a queer individual, and a person forever curious about the many explorations of identity, I believe in creating safe spaces for ALL humans occupying bodies.
 You will be held dear here.
 Yoga is a wonderful tool to get to know YOU better.

 The Corner is built on the back of many years teaching and even more years managing yoga studios around NYC, Astoria + BK.
 I’m the one scooching my mat over when someone needs a spot!
 I love getting down in the mud, doing the work, extending a hand, and lifting my fellow yogis up.
 I may be a teacher/leader in this setting but we all have so much to learn from each other.
 The Corner is a space for ALL - no BS!